npryce/code-guide/README.md

 Very Brief Documentation
 ========================

-Mark up regions of code to be explained by adding #| comments at the start and a #|. comment at the end.
+Mark up regions of code to be explained by adding line comments that immediately start with a "|" character at the start of the region, and a line comment that starts with "|." at the end of the region.

+E.g., in Python:

+    #| This is the start
+    some_code()
+    #|.

+In Java:

+    //| This is the start
+    SomeCodeFactoryFactoryImpl.getSomeCodeFactory().getSomeCode().callIt();
+    //|.

+For the rest of this document we'll assume you're using a language where line comments start with "#", but everything applies to other line-comment syntax.

 Adjacent #| comments are treated as a single block of Markdown syntax.
 Regions can be nested but not overlap.

     #| This if statement compares two numbers.